NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 1. Firstly it stores the current date in a variable: `current_date`.
 2. Then `current_date` and `date` are passed onto the `calculate_v2_calendar_variables` method to calculate the necessary variables to traverse this calendar.
 3. Once these variable have been calculated we call the `v2_calendar_picker_traverse_back` method to "go back in time" an expand the view of available years.
-4. After we have traversed far back enough to be able to select the years we want, we call the `v2_calendar_picker_traverse_forward` methos which will take us the the year and month we want to go to.
+4. After we have traversed far back enough to be able to select the years we want, we call the `v2_calendar_picker_traverse_forward` methos which will take us to the year and month we want to go to.
 5. Finally we call the `select_day` method to select the correct day from the calendar picker.

 ### Calculate V2 Calendar Variables